staart/api/README.md

 node setup/update.js
 ```

-If you've used the "Use this template" option on GitHub, you might have to force pull the first time since the histories wouldn't match.
+If you've used the "Use this template" option on GitHub, you might have to force pull from `o15y/staart` the first time since the histories wouldn't match.
+You can use the flag `--allow-unrelated-histories` in this case.

 ## 💻 API